 - Pump dispensers are better than pots because they are less likely to harbour germs.
 If you need to use a pot, use a clean spoon or spatula to get the contents out, rather than your fingers.

-Many people with atopic eczema use a range of different emollients.
+Many people with atopic eczema use a range of different moisturisers.
 For example, a typical routine for a person with moderately severe atopic eczema might be:

-- When you have a bath or shower, consider adding an emollient oil to the bath water or as you shower.
+- Consider adding an emollient oil to bath water or as you shower.
 This will give your skin a general background oiling.

 - Use a thick emollient ointment as a soap substitute for cleaning.
 You can also rub this into particularly dry areas of skin.

 - After a bath or shower it is best to dry by patting with a towel rather than by rubbing.
 Then apply an emollient cream or ointment to any remaining dry areas of skin.

 - Between baths or showers, use an emollient cream, ointment or lotion as often as necessary.